 When the exam timetable has been released, view your personal exam timetable to see the date, time and venue for your upcoming exams.
 Changes can happen right up until the exam period so make sure you check your timetable the week before your exams and again the night before your exams.
 Misreading your timetable is not grounds for Special Consideration.

-An exam clash is defined as two exams scheduled on the same date commencing at the same time.
+An exam clash is defined as two exams scheduled on the same date commencing at the same time or more than six exams in the same exam period.

 Two exams scheduled on the same date, with different start times is not a clash.